-Creamy Smothered Pork Chops seared and simmered in a rich onion and mushroom gravy.
-A super easy, extra delicious, dinner recipe perfect for any night of the week.
+These Smothered Pork Chops are seared until golden and then simmered in a rich and creamy homemade onion and mushroom gravy.
+A super easy, super delicious, dinner recipe perfect any night of the week.

 These creamy smothered pork chops are a family favorite at my house.